April 16, 2021 at 4:45 p.m.

-Following guidance from the Centers for Diseases Control and Prevention (CDC), Lucy Corr has implemented the following precautions regarding visitors to our community:
+Following the updated guidance from CMS, Lucy Corr has implemented the following precautions regarding visitors to our community:

 For individuals outside of Lucy Corr:

-- On September 22, 2020, we started offering scheduled in-person visits per CMS guidelines.
+- On March 13, 2021, we resumed offering scheduled in-person visits per newly released CMS guidelines.

-- Visits must be by appointment only and are to be held in a “common space” away from other residents
+- Visits must be by appointment only and we encourage they be held in a “common space” away from other residents.

 - Visits will be for a maximum of 30 minutes and are limited to two adults and no children under 12.